rng-guy/NFSMWBartender/README.txt

  • when exactly (if at all) the game can request a new LeaderStrategy once Cross is gone, and
  • when exactly (if at all) the game can request a new Strategy while another is still active.

+The "Advanced" feature set ALSO LETS YOU CHANGE (in general)
+ • which cop types increment / decrement the engagement count shown above the pursuit board.

 The "Advanced" feature set FIXES THREE BUGS / ISSUES:
  • non-Strategy roadblock and Heavy / LeaderStrategy requests are no longer disabled in races,
  • early Strategy despawns or cancellations no longer stall the game from making new requests, and
- • the engagement count shown above the pursuit board now (accurately) counts chasing cops only.
+ • the engagement count shown above the pursuit board now counts all tracked cops accurately.